shhawkins/chord-wheel-writer/task-prompts.md

 ---

-## Task 41: Add Timeline Hide Toggle
+## Task 41: Add Timeline Hide Toggle ✅ COMPLETED

-### Context
-Users can hide the chord viewer panel, but not the timeline.
-For users focused on the wheel, being able to hide the timeline would be useful.

-### Your Task
+### Implementation
-Add ability to collapse/hide the timeline:

-1. Add a toggle button to collapse the timeline section
+Timeline can now be collapsed/expanded:

+1. **When visible**: Resize handle with "Hide" button on the right
+2. **When hidden**: Compact bar showing "Timeline" button to expand
+3. State stored in Zustand (`timelineVisible`)
-2. When hidden, the chord wheel can expand to fill more space
+4. Chord wheel expands to fill available space when timeline is hidden
-3. Remember the state (localStorage or store)
-4. Smooth animation for showing/hiding

-### Expected Outcome
+### Code Location
-Users can toggle the timeline visibility to focus on the chord wheel.
+- `src/store/useSongStore.ts` - `timelineVisible` state and `toggleTimeline` action
+- `src/App.tsx` - Conditional rendering based on timeline visibility

 ---

-## Task 42: Add Chord Wheel Zoom View
+## Task 42: Add Chord Wheel Zoom View ✅ COMPLETED

-### Context
-The voicings and numerals on the wheel can be small and hard to read.
-A zoom feature would help users see the in-key chords more clearly.

-### Your Task
+### Implementation
-Add a zoom button for the chord wheel:
+Pinch-to-zoom implemented on the chord wheel:

-1. Add a zoom toggle button near the wheel
+1. **Touch devices**: Pinch with two fingers to zoom in/out
+2. **Desktop**: Hold Ctrl/Cmd and scroll to zoom
+3. Zoom range: 1x to 2.5x
-2. When zoomed, focus on the top portion showing the 7 diatonic chords
+4. When zoomed past 1.3x, the view focuses on the top diatonic chords (origin shifts to 38%)
-3. Could be implemented as a larger viewBox or CSS transform
-4. Ensure labels remain readable at both zoom levels
+5. Smooth 150ms transition animation
+6. Shows "Pinch to zoom" hint when at 1x scale

-### Expected Outcome
+### Code Location
-Users can zoom in on the chord wheel to see diatonic chord details more clearly.
+- `src/components/wheel/ChordWheel.tsx` - Touch event handlers and zoom state

 ---